niinavi/Jarjestelmaprojekti/project_management/project_plan.md

 ## Project organization and skateholders
 Project is owned by our team.
-The team members are: Juha Immonen, Pekka Helenius and Niina Villman.
+The team members are: Juha Immonen and Niina Villman.

 Project supervisor: Petri Hirvonen.
 The skateholders are consisting of other project groups in our course.